anderkve/FYS3150/_sources/book/projects/project1.md

 ### Problem 4

-Show that you can rewrite your discretized equation as a matrix equation on the form
+Show that you can rewrite your discretized equation as a matrix equation of the form

 $$
 \mathbf{A} \vec{v} = \vec{g}